-Audria Crain is an Associate in the Real Estate Practice of Smith, Gambrell & Russell, LLP.
+Audria Crain is an Associate in the Corporate Practice of Smith, Gambrell & Russell, LLP.

-After working as a business analyst, Ms. Crain earned her Juris Doctorate, cum laude, from the University of Georgia School of Law.
+Ms. Crain earned her JD, cum laude, from the University of Georgia School of Law.
 She served as an Articles Editor on the University of Georgia Law Review, and as a Research Assistant for Professor Usha Rodrigues.
 Ms. Crain was also a Judicial Intern for the Honorable Clay Land, Chief Judge of the U.S. District Court of the Middle District of Georgia, as well as for the Honorable Steve Jones, Judge of the U.S. District Court of the Northern District of Georgia.

 Audria Crain, Note, The American Trade Enforcement Effectiveness Act: A Weapon of Steel, 52 Ga.
 L. Rev. 197 (2018).